 Whether your VAWA case is reviewed by an immigration officer or an immigration judge, hiring an experienced immigration VAWA attorney is the best way to ensure you put together the right evidence to win.

-As a VAWA deportation trial attorney and a family-based green card lawyer, Carlos Batara has fought violence against immigrants in several communities across Southern California.
+As a VAWA deportation trial attorney and a family-based green card lawyer, Carlos Batara has fought the spread of violence against immigrants by their spouses across Southern California.

 Carlos’ legal experience includes handling difficult family law, divorce, and restraining order cases.
 He has combined deportation defense protections under VAWA with protections under family law and criminal law provisions for many battered spouses and children.

-Attorney Services To Help And Assist Immigrant Domestic Violence Victims
+Attorney Services To Help Immigrant Domestic Violence Victims

 Riverside VAWA Attorney Services